newque/newque/README.md

 # Newque

-> Fast, modular message broker
+> Fast, configurable message broker that saves you time and rids datastore headaches.

 ## Table of Contents